-Perhaps it’s a case study that shows the return on investment (ROI) of work you did with a similar company or a whitepaper that sets out why they need to get ahead of an emerging trend.
+Perhaps it’s a case study that shows the return on investment (ROI) of work you did with a similar company, a testimonial from a happy customer that faced a similar challenge as your new prospect or a whitepaper that sets out why they need to get ahead of an emerging trend.

-Sales collateral helps move deals forward and can support every stage of the sales process.
+Sales collateral helps move deals forward and can support every stage of the buyer’s journey.

-Your sales team needs to be aware of the sales collateral that’s available, so make sure marketing initiatives are shared with the team.
-Remind them in sales meetings and ask them what else you could create to support them.
+Your entire sales organization needs to be aware of the sales collateral that’s available, so make sure marketing initiatives are shared with not just sales representatives but also the customer success and account management teams.
+Remind them in sales meetings and ask them what other types of content you could create to support them.

 Look for opportunities to leverage your sales collateral

 Creating sales collateral is time-consuming, so think about the different ways you can leverage the assets you create.